 Research Programs

-Three core cancer Research Programs that bring investigators in Cancer Biology, Therapeutics, and Cancer Prevention & Control have been established.
+Three core research programs have been established in Cancer Biology, Cancer Therapeutics, and Cancer Prevention & Control

-Each of these Programs meets every two weeks.
-Their membership draws from Brown University, The Warren Alpert Medical School, the Brown School of Public Health, the Brown University Health Cancer Institute, Rhode Island Hospital, The Miriam Hospital, Women & Infants Hospital, and the Providence VA Medical Center, among others.
+Our program membership draws from Brown University, The Warren Alpert Medical School, the Brown School of Public Health, the Brown University Health Cancer Institute, Rhode Island Hospital, The Miriam Hospital, Women & Infants Hospital, and the Providence VA Medical Center, among others.
 These research groups are intended to capture all cancer-relevant research within the university, academic medical center, and throughout the affiliated hospitals.
+Programs meet on a bi-weekly basis.

-In addition to identifying thematic areas, the group meetings facilitate members becoming familiar with research across their group as well as other groups.
-It's also expected that group members will collaborate and will generate intra-programmatic and inter-programmatic publications.
-This type of collaboration has been happening for years at this academic center and hospitals, and these groups will help enhance and expand these activities.
+In addition to identifying thematic areas, these group meetings familiarize members with research across all programs.
+Group members are expected to collaborate and generate intra-programmatic and inter-programmatic publications.
+This level of engaged collaboration has been a pillar of our academic center and affiliated hospitals, and our programmatic groups help to continue the enhancement and expansion of these activities.

 Member Responsibilities